Quicr/quicr-protocol-spec/moq-proto.md

 error correction mechanism.
 This is especially true for packet loss sensitive applications to be resilient against these losses.

-QUIC support ACK & Retranmission for QUIC Streams, but just ACKs for QUIC DATAGRAMs.
+QUIC support ACK & Retransmission for QUIC Streams, but just ACKs for QUIC DATAGRAMs.
 To embrace realtime flows, QUIC's receiver-ts and/or one-way-delay efforts needs to be evaluated within the context of QuicR work.